 - an appointed authorised person for someone who lacks capacity (we must agree who the authorised person is)

 Those who are excluded from receiving Direct Payments are:

-- Offenders on a community order, or serving a suspended prison sentence, under the Criminal Justice Act 2003, which includes a requirement to accept treatment for drug or alcohol dependency
+- offenders on a community order, or serving a suspended prison sentence, under the Criminal Justice Act 2003, which includes a requirement to accept treatment for drug or alcohol dependency

-- An offender on a community rehabilitation order or a community punishment and rehabilitation order under the Powers of Criminal Courts (Sentencing) Act 2000, which includes a requirement to accept treatment for drug or alcohol dependency
+- an offender on a community rehabilitation order or a community punishment and rehabilitation order under the Powers of Criminal Courts (Sentencing) Act 2000, which includes a requirement to accept treatment for drug or alcohol dependency

-- People subject to equivalent provisions under Scottish criminal justice legislation.
+- people subject to equivalent provisions under Scottish criminal justice legislation

-What can my Direct Payments be used for?
+What can direct payments be used for?

 If you are expected to pay a contribution towards your care and support please try and ensure that this follows this schedule, as much as is practically possible.

-Arranging your Direct Payments
+Arranging your direct payments

-If you have any difficulty with opening a bank account to receive the Direct Payment funds, your allocated worker can provide a supporting letter.
+If you have any difficulty with opening a bank account to receive the direct payment funds, your allocated worker can provide a supporting letter.
 You can take this letter with you when you go to the bank to explain what you need.
 Your allocated worker will complete this letter with your details on your behalf.